Wowa-Py/Wowa-Py/README.md

-### Hi there 👋
+### Hi there 👋 😀

-### My skills:
+### 👨‍💻 My skills 🤖:

-      Web development using FastAPI, Django, and Django REST Framework
+- Web development using FastAPI, Django, and Django REST Framework

-      Creating RESTful APIs using Swagger/OpenAPI and RAML
+- Creating RESTful APIs using Swagger/OpenAPI and RAML

-      Testing and debugging code
+- Testing and debugging code

-      Setting up integrations with various APIs
+- Setting up integrations with various APIs

-      Managing data (PostgreSQL) and working with ORM models
+- Managing data (PostgreSQL) and working with ORM models

-      Developing microservice architecture: Dividing functionality of the application into separate microservices and interacting with them using APIs
+- Developing microservice architecture: Dividing functionality of the application into separate microservices and interacting with them using APIs

-      Writing Dockerfile and docker-compose.yml, deploying and managing containers
+- Writing Dockerfile and docker-compose.yml, deploying and managing containers

-      Developing authentication and authorization systems.
+- Developing authentication and authorization systems.
 Creating a user management system that includes registration, login, and access control.
-Familiar with using tools such as JWT (JSON Web Tokens), OAuth, and Django built-in authentication and authorization systems.
+Familiar with using tools such as JWT (JSON Web Tokens), OAuth, and Django built-in authentication and authorization systems

 <!--